jzelenjak/SoftwareEngineeringMethods/microservices/courses/docs/API-document-courses.md

 ## Assign a lecturer to a course
 ```
-POST "/api/courses/assign/lecturer/{lecturerid}/{courseid}"
+POST /api/courses/assign/lecturer/{lecturerid}/{courseid}
 ```

 This endpoint assigns a lecturer to a specific course and stores relationship in the database.
-There are 2 path variables, one is the id of the lecturer whom we want to connect to a course given by {lecturerid} and the second path variable is the id of the course we want the lecturer to connect to given by {courseid}.
+There are 2 path variables, one is the id of the lecturer whom we want to connect to a course given by {lecturerId} and the second path variable is the id of the course we want the lecturer to connect to given by {courseId}.

 **Note: you must be an admin to assign a lecturer to a course**

 Expected Input:
 ```
-POST "/api/courses/assign/lecturer/5839662/4"
+POST /api/courses/assign/lecturer/5839662/4
 ```

 Expected output:
-A string saying "true" if the operation has completed succesfully.
+A string saying "true" if the operation has completed successfully.

 | Response code | Reason |
 |---------------|--------|